iriark01/yotta/readme.md

 pip install yotta
 ```

-**Note that yotta needs several non-python dependencies to be installed
+**Note that yotta needs several non-Python dependencies to be installed
 correctly in order to do anything useful.** Please follow the **[detailed
 installation instructions](http://docs.yottabuild.org/#installing)** on the
 yotta docs website to ensure you have a working installation.